Sarreguemines station: Services

 Sarreguemines is served by TER Grand Est trains operating on lines: L16 (Metz-Béning–Sarreguemines), L18 (Sarreguemines–Sarre-Union) and A06 (Strasbourg–Sarreguemines–Saarbrücken).

-It is also served by the tram-trains on line S1 (currently the only line) of the Saarbahn (Heusweiler Markt–Saarbrücken–Sarreguemines).
+It is also served by the tram-trains on line S1 (currently the only line) of the Saarbahn (Lebach–Saarbrücken–Sarreguemines).

 The Sarreguemines–Bitche line has had a substitute road service since 18 December 2011 following land subsidence and then performance that did not meet the expectation of the Regional Council of Lorraine.

 Other modes

 The station has a car park.
 It is served by city buses operated by CABUS and coaches operated by TER Grand Est and the network of Transports Interurbains de la Moselle (TIM).